nathiedeheyl/paint-and-sip-friends/README.md

 ### Version 1.0.0 (Initial)

 + Made header sticky instead of fixed

-+ jump-btn
++ Added a button .jump-btn to the hero section that when clicked jumps to the #about section, aimed at guiding mobile users to read all the content of the home page.

 + ?
 How to fixe the slide over due to sticky instead of fixed ... as well as for jump to #motivation

-+ jump-btn to guide reader on mobile device and ??? media query
++ Added .jump-btn after #about section for the same purpose as above to jump to #motvation section.
+Removed this button on larger screensto prevent irritation due to unnecessary nativation elements.

 + Accordion instead of original idea of clickable buttons with collapsable text using bootstrap data-bs-parent=""

 + Make links discernible (https://dequeuniversity.com/rules/axe/4.10/link-name)

 + add a call-to-action button that links to #contact-form.html to guide reader to 'Get in Touch' page to contact site owner to obtain Zoom link invitation for virtual events

 nav width: 100vh caused toggled menu to have a max width of 648px. fixed by adjusting width: 100% instead.